Magazine (Heart album): Injunction, re-recording and remixing

 Unhappy with the somewhat unpolished studio performances and the inclusion of the live recordings, the group took Mushroom to court with the aim of having the 1977 release of Magazine withdrawn from the market.
-The Seattle court ruled that Mushroom had to recall the album, but the terms of the settlement required that Heart provide a second album for Mushroom.
-Heart chose to fulfill this obligation by finishing the previously released songs to a quality of their satisfaction.
+The Seattle court ruled that Heart provide a second album for Mushroom and that Mushroom recall the unauthorized album it had released.
+Heart and Mushroom agreed to fulfill the settlement with Heart and producers remixing and finishing the previously unauthorized album to a higher quality of recorded music.

-For the 1978 version, Heart chose to re-record, remix and edit the songs and resequence the album.
+For the 1978 version, Heart chose to re-record, remix, and edit the songs and resequence the order of the songs on the album.
 This work was done from March 6 to 9, 1978, at Sea-West Studios in Seattle.
-The original vocals were probably intended as scratch vocals rather than final takes.
-Ann Wilson added new lead vocals to most of the existing studio tracks.
+Heart singer Ann Wilson added new lead vocals to some of the existing songs.

-One of the most obvious differences is that on the original recording of "Heartless", Ann sings, "The doc said come back again next week..."
-On the re-recorded version, she sings doctor instead.
+One of the differences is that on the original recording of "Heartless", Ann sings, "The doc said come back again next week..."
+On the re-recorded version, she sings the doctor instead.
 The new lead vocal on "Heartless" is less controlled than the original.
 The synthesizer solo on "Just the Wine" was replaced by a flute solo and the song is slightly edited.
 The ending of "Magazine" fades about 30 seconds earlier.
 The live "Blues Medley" was edited to remove some of Roger Fisher's guitar solo sections and Ann's solo vocal parts.
 There are also many other subtle differences.
-The revised version of the album was released with no disclaimer by Mushroom Records in April 1978.
+The unauthorized album was released in April 1977; the revised version was released one year later, with no disclaimer by Mushroom Records, in April 1978.